-NOTE: The Re-Transcribe command, described below, preserves notes and lyrics in the re-transcribed staves, but discards all other kinds of editing you may have made after the original transcription of the MIDI file.
+NOTE: The Re-Transcribe command keeps notes and lyrics in the re-transcribed staves, but discards all other kinds of editing you may have made after the original transcription of the MIDI file.
 Some examples of editing changes that will be discarded are editing of: enharmonic spellings, beams, dynamic marks, free text, and crescendo marks.

 To re-transcribe specified staves in a song: